rickytwarner/BYUIBusinessCompetition/case-study-8.md

-After carefully reviewing the data, I have come to the conclusion that out of all of the companies that were reviewed, I would invest in LaBelle.
-LaBelle was in the middle with total of 57 returns.
+After carefully reviewing the data, I have come to the conclusion that out of all of the companies that were reviewed, I would invest in LeBelle.
+LeBelle was in the middle with total of 57 returns.
 It also had the second highest revenue generated at 18185.55.
 The most promising factor in this decision is the forecast.
-According to the forecast, LaBelle had the most promsing long term growth, suggesting outpacing even HotDiggity in terms of total revenue.
+According to the forecast, LeBelle had the most promsing long term growth, theoretically even outpacing HotDiggity in terms of total revenue.

 # Other Information We Would Need To Make A Decision

 While the data presents a nice picture into the finanicials of the company.
 There is additional information that would be greatly beneficial in determining whether or not the company is worth investing
-in:

-<br> Profit Margins: We currently have no idea how much it costs to make
-each product.
-This is very critical as even if the company is making enough sales, it might not be enough to cover total company expenses.
-<br> Employees: We would need an understanding how much we would have to
-pay each employees as well as how many employees the company would need to meet customer demand. <br> Customer Reviews: It would be beneficial to have some customer feedback as to what they like and dislike.
-A rating system like stars could also be beneficial to provide a quantitative understanding of how popular the company is as well. <br>
-Expenses/Debt: How is the company’s financial standing?
+in: <br> <br> Profit Margins: We currently have no idea how much it costs to make each product.
+This is very critical as even if the company is making enough sales, it might not be enough to cover total company expenses. <br> Employees: We would need an understanding how much we would have to pay each employees as well as how many employees the company would need to meet customer demand. <br> Customer Reviews: It would be beneficial to have some customer feedback as to what they like and dislike.
+A rating system like stars could also be beneficial to provide a quantitative understanding of how popular the company is as well. <br> Expenses/Debt: How is the company’s financial standing?
 Does it have a healthy amount of debt?
 How much have they paid off the equipment?
 Are there any routine or upcoming investments that will need to be made in order to help the growth of the company?

 # Bonus: Hourly Sales Analysis